mihaipaun/restful-products/readme.md

-In which I explore creating a RESTful API using Node.js, Express, MongoDB and Mongoose.
+In which I explore creating a RESTful API using Node.js, Express, MongoDB with Mongoose, and then I use Backbone.js to interact with the web service.

 ### Notes
 * Read more about [schema types](http://mongoosejs.com/docs/schematypes.html)